 With music in the air, the inn’s visitors enlivened the dining room with chatter, laughter, and clinking of silverware and dishes as they enjoyed their buffet spread (okra soup, broiled mullet, squab, and fillet).
 Mainly upper-class Caucasian Americans from the U.S. Mainland — the visitors introduced themselves to one another, talked about their time in Hawaii, and danced till the late hours.

-But not all was peaceful at the beach cottage — serving alcohol led to rowdy, drunk guests in late night–and blame.
+But not all was peaceful — serving alcohol led to rowdy, drunk guests in late night–and blame.